kenedii/LLM-Agent-with-Tools/README.md

 📊 ECharts (streamlit-echarts)

 Renders interactive bar and line charts.
-Used when the AI outputs <chart> tags containing JSON data — ECharts handles dynamic, configurable chart visualizations.
+Used when the AI outputs <chart> tags containing JSON data.
+ECharts handles dynamic, configurable chart visualizations.

 💻 Ace Code Editor (streamlit-ace)

 Provides an inline code editor inside the chat.
-When the AI uses <embedcode> tags, users can view and edit runnable code with syntax highlighting in real-time.
+When the AI uses <embedcode> tags, users can view and edit runnable code with syntax highlighting in real time.

 📈 Lightweight Charts (streamlit-lightweight-charts)

 A compact charting library for time-series or trend data.
-Used via <lightchart> tags — ideal for financial, performance, or continuous data visualization.
+Used via <lightchart> tags.
+Ideal for financial, performance, or continuous data visualization.

 🧭 Option Menu (streamlit-option-menu)